jabaliKaranam/sc2_queen_injects/readme.md

 x_start & x_offset may need to updated based on your specific screen size and resolution

-Install the packages in requirements.txt
+If you are using the source code, install the packages in requirements.txt If you are using the exe file, you dont need to install the packages

 WARNING: Enabling the auto run continuous option can and probably will result in the program running forever.
 If you move your mouse to the corner of the screen, the